JetBrains/amper/docs/FAQ.md

 ### Can I write a custom task or use a plugin?

-Extensibility is not currently implemented in the standalone Amper version, but we are working on it.
+Extensibility is not currently implemented in Amper, but we are working on it.
-Meanwhile, in the Gradle-based Amper projects, you can use any available Gradle plugin and write custom tasks.
+Meanwhile, in Gradle-based Amper projects, you can use any available Gradle plugin and write custom tasks.
-See the documentation on the [Gradle interop](Documentation.md#gradle-interop).
+See the documentation on [Gradle interop](Documentation.md#gradle-interop).

 ### Will Amper be open source?
 Yes, Amper is already open source.